-For 2017, the Compensation Committee established a 25% premium for any portion of the annual incentive award elected as an SLO award.
-The following named executive officers elected to receive a portion of their annual incentive award as a SLO award:
+For 2020, the Compensation Committee established a 25% premium for any portion of the annual incentive award elected as an SLO award.
+Mr. Doheny made the following SLO election for 2020:

-Name Cash Award % SLO Award % Karl R. Deily 75% 25%
+Name Cash Award % SLO Award % Edward L. Doheny II 0.0% 100.0%

-For those named executive officers who elected to receive a portion of their 2017 annual incentive award as a SLO award, the division of the final annual incentive award between cash and the SLO award was as follows:
+The allocation of the final 2020 annual incentive award between cash and the SLO award for Mr. Doheny was as follows:

-Name Cash Award (\$) SLO Award (# of Shares) Karl R. Deily \$ 437,996 3,925
+Name Cash Award (\$) SLO Award (# of Shares) Edward L. Doheny II 72,043

-The amounts awarded as cash for 2017 are shown later in this Proxy Statement in "-2017 Summary Compensation Table" under the "Non-Equity Incentive Compensation Plan" column, and the SLO awards are shown in "-2017 Summary Compensation Table" under the "Stock Award" column based on their grant date fair value assuming target performance.
+The SLO award is shown in "-Executive Compensation Tables-2020 Summary Compensation Table" under the "Stock Award" column based on the grant date fair value assuming target performance.